Control Flow

 Pre-increment in update part of for loop means increment before loop bodyRecursiveMethodNeedsIfElse

-A recursive method needs to contain an if-else statementReturnNoOutEdge
+A recursive method needs to contain an if-else statementTryCatchMandatory

-If code could throw an exception, you must surround that code with a try/catch blockTryFinishes
+When a piece of code can throw an exception, it must be surrounded with a try/catch blockTryFinishes